edykim/edykim.com/content/en/notes/writing-specialization/1-grammar-week-2.md

 Keywords for tenses.

 - Present Perfect: already, ever, never, yet, since, so far
-- Simple Past: last night, last week, last Monday, in 1979, at noon, tow days ago, yesterday
+- Simple Past: last night, last week, last Monday, in 1979, at noon, two days ago, yesterday

 - Max fed the dog an hour ago.
 - We haven't decided what to name our new baby yet.